 On a budget:

-Opt for a soaking tub instead of a jetted tub, Landau says.
-That could save “several thousand dollars,” he says.
+Opt for a soaking tub instead of a jetted tub and you could save “several thousand dollars,” Landau says.

-Instead of a custom vanity, choose a free-standing, furniture-style vanity at one of the big-box home improvement stores, says Landau.
-You could cut the cost in half, saving as much as $3,000, he says.
+Instead of a custom vanity, choose a free-standing, furniture-style vanity at one of the big-box home improvement stores.
+You could cut the cost in half, saving as much as $3,000.

-Travertine can be pricey, Landau says, but you can get porcelain or ceramic tiles with a similar look for less.
+Travertine can be pricey, but you can get porcelain or ceramic tiles with a similar look for less.

 5 of 6